igor47/blog/projects/unicorn-nginx.md

 $ sudo usermod -a -G nginx web
 {% endhighlight %}

-Configure your static path to `/var/www`, and give permissions to the web group:
+Configure your static path in `nginx.conf` to `/var/www`, and give permissions to that folder to the web group:

 {% highlight bash %}
 $ sudo mkdir /var/www